Chapter 3 Infectious Diseases Related to Travel

 Personal Protection Measures

-The best way to prevent mosquitoborne diseases, including JE, is to avoid mosquito bites (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Insects & Arthropods).
+The best way to prevent mosquitoborne diseases, including JE, is to avoid mosquito bites (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods).

 One JE vaccine is licensed and available in the United States—an inactivated Vero cell culture–derived vaccine, Ixiaro (Table 3-06).
-Ixiaro, manufactured by Intercell and distributed by Novartis Vaccines, was approved in March 2009 for use in people aged ≥17 years and in May 2013 for use in children aged 2 months through 16 years.
+Ixiaro is manufactured by Valneva Scotland Limited and distributed by Novartis Vaccines.
+It was approved in March 2009 for use in people aged ≥17 years and in May 2013 for use in children aged 2 months through 16 years.
 Other inactivated and live attenuated JE vaccines are manufactured and used in other countries but are not licensed for use in the United States.